-Whether you have children or not, there are several things you can do to reduce your risk of traffic collisions:
+Fortunately, there are things you can do to help reduce your risk:

 The COVID-19 pandemic is changing many areas of our lives.
 Many of us are working from home, checking in on elderly loved ones, and concerned about the future.
 We’re consuming more news and may be feeling some anxiety.
 In addition to affecting our everyday lives, the current situation and the stress it can produce can impact our ability to drive safely in a few ways:

 In Homestead and across South Florida, drivers are fortunate to not have to deal with icy or snowy roads very often.
 However, slippery roads can still happen in these areas thanks to spills and due to rainy conditions.
 Knowing how to drive on a slippery road is essential to avoiding car accidents.